“THE FABRIC OF EXISTENCE WEAVES ITSELF WHOLE.” - CHARLES IVES -

-Cotton is known to be comfortable and soft, good absorbency, color retention, prints well, good strength and drapes well.
+Cotton is known to be comfortable and soft, good absorbency, colour retention, prints well, good strength and drapes well.
 It can also be made from recycled cotton during the spinning, weaving, or cutting process.
 It can either be used in knitted or woven fabrics, as it can be blended with elastane for apparel such as stretch jeans.
 The above image is an example of a cotton knit jersey which is suitable for both T-shirts and leggings.

 Fabric made from nylon fibers can be used for blouses, dresses, foundation garments, lingerie, swimwear, underwear, raincoats, ski apparel, windbreakers, and cycle wear.
 Most items made from nylon can be machine washed and tumble dried at low temperatures.
 Use warm water and add a fabric softener to the final rinse cycle.